gopheracademy/gopheracademy-web/content/advent-2018/building-ci-cd-slack-bot.md

 +++
-author = ["Stephen Afam-Osemene"] title = "Building a CI/CD Bot with Slack and Kubernetes." linktitle = "Building a CI/CD Bot on Slack and Kubernetes." date = 2018-12-05 series = ["Advent 2018"]
+author = ["Stephen Afam-Osemene"] title = "Building a CI/CD Bot with Slack and Kubernetes." linktitle = "Building a CI/CD Bot with Slack and Kubernetes." date = 2018-12-05 series = ["Advent 2018"]
 +++